KimWD/Stock-analysis/README.md

 **2. How do these pros and cons apply to refactoring the original VBA script?**

-When refactoring the orginal VBA script, it took almost twice as long as it did it did to write the codes originally.
+When refactoring the orginal VBA script, it took almost twice as long as it did to write the codes originally.
 However, once all codes were cleaned up, errors were easier to spot and correct.
 The functionality remained the same, however, the code had fewer steps, there by using less memory and improve understanding for future analysis to use.